 Patricia got the ball rolling by petitioning for probate in San Bernardino County Superior Court.
 However, she did not pursue her probate petition and so the court ultimately dismissed it “without prejudice” for failure to prosecute.

-Richard’s Son Becomes Creditor, Rejects Claim, and Court Finds It Time Barred
+Richard’s Son Becomes Executor, Rejects Claim, and Court Finds It Time Barred

 Months later, Patricia filed another probate petition under the same case number and this time Richard’s son filed a competing petition asserting that he was a nominated executor under Richard’s will.